 But unlike a baby, ducks can’t be toilet trained.
 And they can live up to 12 years.
 Yup, didn’t know that did ya?
 (This is where you really want to think about having a house duck and/or not having your duck imprint on you.
 Non-imprinted ducks can happily, preferably live outside.)

 Ducks can be sort of trained to hang out in certain places (where you have conveniently, strategically left a towel or pad.
 Though inevitably…).
 And also you simply get used to cleaning up after them.
 That’s the deal with having a house duck.

 It was something we researched and knew when Maggie was hatching.
 And as an imprinted baby duckling, we also knew she would have to live with us in our home.
-We chose to go ahead with having Maggie, and although I can get through a lot of toilet tissue and always have a mop and bucket to hand, she has been worth every moment.
+We chose to go ahead with having Maggie, and although I got through a lot of toilet tissue and always had a mop and bucket to hand, she was worth every moment.

 Any questions?
 Feel free to ask below in the comments.

 Or ask us at Pumpjack & Piddlewick on Instagram (whilst looking at cute pet pictures)

 Or, for More About Maggie, our Pet Duck

 And a few Pet Duck Facts